Shopping with SNAP

 Seafood and Fresh Meat: Fresh, frozen, or canned seafood and meats.

-What Happens If I Try to Buy an Ineligible Item with EBT?
+What Happens If You Try to Buy an Ineligible Item with an EBT Card?

 Manage Your SNAP Benefits and Get Cashback with Benny

-Managing your SNAP benefits can be easier with Benny.
-Our app allows you to check your EBT balance and transactions instantly, helping you stay on top of your benefits.
+Benny is a great option to manage your SNAP benefits.
+Our app allows you to check your EBT balance and transactions in real-time, helping you stay on top of your spending.
+Plus, you can earn cash back on groceries and other purchases at popular stores such as Walmart, Target, and 7-Eleven.

 Frequently Asked Questions